tchivs/hetzner-auction-hunter/README.md

 * some writable file to store processed offers (defaults to `/tmp/hah.txt`)

 ## Get Started
+I am using `podman` to build/run my Containers.
+If you are using `docker`, some modifications will be Required.

 ```
 # Clone Reponsitory
 git clone https://github.com/luckylinux/hetzner-auction-hunter.git